jannis-maier/AdvancedEventMeshBootcamp/exercises/ex1/Readme.md

 ![Pic 9](./images/ex1-9.png)

-11. Enter following topic into the field: user**XXX**/sap/businesspartner/v1/BusinessPartner/Changed as the topic, and replace **XXX** with your group/participant number.
+11. Enter following topic into the field: aif/businesspartner/change as the topic.

 ![Pic 11](./images/ex1-10.png)

 HINT: Please note that this topic is very simple to facilitate this exercise.
-In real world scenarios, you can work with topic hierarchies that allow for filtering etc. We will dive into this later.
+In real world scenarios, you can work with topic hierarchies that allow for filtering etc.

 12. Click on Create